adrvnc/css-robot-friend/README.md

 # CSS Robot Friend

 A fun and interactive exercise using CSS properties to assemble a robot animation.
-Interact with the robot and watch as it's head expands and it's left leg moves on hover.
+Interact with the robot and watch as the head expands and the left leg moves when the mouse hovers over them.

 ## Table of contents
 - [Overview](#overview)